 Bags is his game of tailgating dominance as long as he has the proper balance with a cheap beer in his off hand.
 Taking down any and all tailgating grub and clone cones is his other specialty.
 Kirk is a lifelong Cyclone fan and his greatest memories include the 1992 football game with Nebraska and the 2000 NCAA tournament win over UCLA.

-Austin graduated from Iowa State University in the Fall of 2011, majoring in Sociology, after spending a brief time in the Greenlee School of Journalism.
-He proclaims writing as his first and only true love but would like to one day be a sports radio personality.
+Austin graduated from Iowa State University in the Fall of 2011, majoring in Sociology after spending a brief time in the Greenlee School of Journalism.
+He proclaims writing as his first true love but strives to one day be a radio personality.

-Austin, who goes by “Narber” to anyone who knows him well, is a native of Altoona and was born and bred a Cyclone.
-Both of his parents and his stepmother attended Iowa State.
-He currently works as a supervisor for Stoney Creek Hotel & Conference Center in Johnston.
+Austin, who goes by “Narber” to anyone who knows him well enough, is a native Eastsider, born and bred a Cyclone.
+He currently works as a project manager for Trilix Marketing Group in downtown Des Moines.
 In his free time, Narber enjoys running, craft beer-drinking and dredging up basketball statistics that no sane person would ever spend time looking up.

-When Narber isn’t immersed in college hoops, he is hopelessly rooting on the Minnesota Vikings or fending off bandwagon accusations for being a lifelong Boston Red Sox and Miami Heat fan.
-He and his brother were in the building for Adrian Peterson’s single-game rushing record and were once kicked out of Fenway Park for signing their names on the Green Monster.Most Recent Article: Narber: Your bye week college football viewer's guide.
+When he isn’t immersed in college hoops, you can find Narber hopelessly rooting on the Minnesota Vikings and Boston Red Sox.
+He and his brother were in the building for Adrian Peterson’s single-game rushing record and were once kicked out of Fenway Park for signing their names on the iconic Green Monster.Most Recent Article: NARBER: Your weekend hoops viewer's guide.